ahmet/awesome-web3/README.md

 - [evmone](https://github.com/ethereum/evmone) - C++ implementation of the Ethereum Virtual Machine (EVM), faster.
 - [SpacesVM](https://github.com/ava-labs/spacesvm) - SpacesVM enables authenticated, hierarchical storage of arbitrary keys/values using any EIP-712 compatible wallet.

+### No Code
+- [Polkadot.js](https://bubble.io/plugin/polkadot-wallet-1639402639641x977692461648052200) - Free and open-source plugin for no code platform bubble.io.
+Use polkadot.js to build a web3 app that interacts with the Polkadot chain without code.
+The plugin was built with the help from Web3 Foundation.

 ### Boilerplate